nolanlawson/css-talk-2022/markdown.md

 # Style performance

+???

+So let's talk about style performance.

+--

 > "For most websites I would posit that selector performance is not the best area to spend your time trying to find performance optimizations."

 .muted.right[– Greg Whitworth, via [Enduring CSS](https://ecss.benfrain.com/) by Ben Frain (2016)]

 ???

 Now first off, I want to clear a bit of a misunderstanding.
+When we talk about style performance, we're mostly going to be talking about selector performance.

 There's a very common refrain in the web development community that CSS selector performance "doesn't matter" or you shouldn't worry about it.
 Here is one representative quote from my colleague Greg Whitworth, but there are others.

 Now to be clear, this is probably true for most sites.
 However, sometimes you have a large webapp with a lot of CSS, or sometimes your framework or design system may have a flaw that repeats some unperformant CSS selectors all over the place.
 So I think this may be true at the micro level, but not at the macro level.